Jaival111/Water-Potability-Prediction-Model/README.md

 # Water-Potability-Prediction-Model

 This repository contains a machine learning model that predicts if water is potable or not based on various input features.
-The model was built using **Claasifiaction** and trained on a dataset of water potability data.
+The model was built using **Classifiaction** and trained on a dataset of water potability data.
 It has achieved **75% accuracy** on the training set and **64% accuracy** on the test set.

 ## Project Overview